Episode 62: Perfectionism

 There’s a great paper called, Perfectionism as a Transdiagnostic Process, which is one that I often refer people to if…

 Dr. Moira Junge: well, it’s been fantastic talking to something we talked about quite a bit in the sleep field is certainly something we’ve noticed that people do have perfectionistic tendencies and behaviors and have always I must admit, sort of thought of it as a personality trait.
-But obviously, it’s a different models.
+But obviously, it’s a different model.
 Just in a final sort of, I guess, the final word to you, is there anything else you’d like to just add or summarize, really, just for our listeners, as we sort of, as we close out?

 Dr. Jennifer Kemp: Well, I think there’s probably one more thing that I can think of that might be helpful.
 And that would be that, well, you can change perfectionistic behavior.
-And there’s always a paradox in doing so, because perfectionistic people try and change their perfectionistic behavior perfectly.
-Just like they’ll try and change their sleep behavior perfectly, and want to have those perfect eight hours or whatever it is that their uninterrupted sleep that they’re aiming for.
+And there’s always a paradox in doing so because perfectionistic people try and change their perfectionistic behavior perfectly.
+Just like they’ll try and change their sleep behavior perfectly, and want to have those perfect eight hours or whatever it is that the uninterrupted sleep that they’re aiming for.

-I tend to call them perfect for have a goal.
-So I work a lot with people with chronic illness.
+I tend to call them perfect for having a goal.
+So I work a lot with people with chronic illnesses.
 Some of them have sleep apnea, some of them have a lot of weight management clients.
 It is probably many of them also have sleep problems too.
 But they do this thing where I will say so you know, what do you think you’d like to change?
 What would you like to work on this?
 Like, I’m going to go for a walk everyday starting tomorrow, and I’m going, “No, you’re not.”

 Like, not… like, if they were regularly exercising already, sure.
 But they’re not doing anything.
 So I think the same with sleep, I say, OK.
 I don’t actually say no, you’re not.
 I say, hmm, how could we set that goal in a way that’s perhaps less like aiming for perfection?
 Because you’re sort of setting yourself up to fail there.